touilleMan/godot-python/README.rst

 	godot-python(venv)$ scons platform=<platform> example

-This will run the converted pong example in `examples/pong` inside the Godot environment.
-If not present, will download a precompiled Godot binary (defined in SConstruct) to and set the correct library path for the GDNative wrapper.
+This will run the converted pong example in 'examples/pong' inside the Godot environment.
+If not present, it will download a precompiled Godot binary (defined in SConstruct) to and set the correct library path for the GDNative wrapper.